Women's Champions League: meet the semi-finalists

 Article body

-Both UEFA Women's Champions League semi-final ties are now set for the next two Sundays as Paris Saint-Germain, after ending Lyon's five-year reign, take on Barcelona, while Bayern München face Chelsea.
+The UEFA Women's Champions League semi-final ties will conclude on Sunday as Paris Saint-Germain, after ending Lyon's five-year reign in the last eight, take a 1-1 draw to Barcelona, while Bayern München lead 2-1 ahead of their meeting with Chelsea in England.

 We profile the contenders for glory in Gothenburg on 16 May, all four aiming to lift the trophy for the first time.